VeritasSoftware/AGLCodingChallenge/README.md

             *   The API calls into the injected Pets Manager.

 *   an Unit Test project
-    *   This contains unit tests for the Business Logic.
+    *   This contains unit tests for the Business Logic. **NSubstitute** is used to mock the Repository layer.

 **The Web API response JSON is like:**